 Pilot Peer Training

-- Accredited by the UK CAA and delivered by the UK CAA experts on mental health and wellbeing
+- Endorsed by the UK CAA and delivered by the UK CAA experts on mental health and wellbeing

 - Complete programme providing delegates with skills, knowledge and behaviours, as a Peer

 - Develops the ability to have peer to peer conversation

 - Teaches how to mitigate risk of pilot impairment

 Pilot Peer Assistance promotes and supports the whole health and wellbeing of commercial pilots.
 The assistance is confidential, independent and peer-based.
 The support is provided when pilot requires help, advice or assistance with a developing social, personal or health related issue.

 This course provides delegates with the skills, knowledge and behaviours, as a Peer, to become confident to provide Pilot Peer Assistance to flight crew as part of a Commercial Air Transport (CAT) operators’ Support Programme.

 European Union Aviation Safety Agency (EASA) regulation EU 2020/745 (EU 2018/1042) mandates all operators to implement a Support Programme (SP) for flight crew designed to inform and educate pilots on their wellbeing and health.

 Trained peer volunteers, working with the oversight of qualified health professionals enhance the wellbeing of industry personnel, preserving careers and enhancing aviation safety.

 - Senior Managers from CAT operators who have oversight of support programmes